 Creamy, smooth and absolutely delicious!
 A traditional Taramasalata recipe (or Taramosalata) made from fish roe, olive oil, lemon juice, grated onions and bread.
 Simply delicious!
-Usually served as part of a meze platter with lots of pita breads or bread, taramasalata is a very popular Greek dip throughout the year, but especially on Shrove Monday, the first day of the Easter lent.
+Taramasalata is commonly served as part of a meze platter, especially on Shrove Monday, the first day of the Easter lent, together with some tzatziki, hummus, talatouri, Skordalia, melitzanosalata (aubergine dip), tirokafteri (spicy feta cheese dip) and fava (Yellow Split Peas Puree).
+Of course also by itself, with warm crusted bread or pita bread.

 Taramasalata – Homemade vs. Store-bought?